User-tian/Conan.github.io/index.md

 We then demonstrate the cross-dataset performance of our method.
 During streaming inference, the entire reference speech is first fed into the model to provide timbre and stylistic information.
 For chunk-wise online inference, the input is processed once it reaches a predefined chunk size before being passed to the model.

 In this experiment, speech from VCTK is used as the target speaker, while speech from LibriTTS serves as the source content.
 Note that StreamVC is not open-sourced and requires f0 as input; hence, it is excluded from this comparison.
+All the approaches compared here are fast offline voice conversion methods, which are not designed for streaming inference.

 ## Target Speaker p231
 Target Speech: <audio controls style="width: 30%; margin: 15px 0;"><source src="wavs/Origins/p231_001_002_003.wav" type="audio/wav"> </audio>